arafat-ar13/Python-Cricket/README.md

 # How to play
 1) Tell the game your team name and your player name.
 2) [OPTIONAL] Tell the game the name of the opponent team.
-If you deny this option, opponent team will simply be name "Opposing Team"
+If you deny this option, opponent team will simply be named "Opposing Team"
 3) Based on your number of players, the game will auto-create the EXACT same number of players to match your team.
 So, it's quite scalable.
 4) You enter your toss preference.
 5) If you win, you get to choose to bat or ball.